Acid-citrate-dextrose

-Acid-citrate-dextrose or acid-citrate-dextrose solution, also known as anticoagulant-citrate-dextrose or anticoagulant-citrate-dextrose solution (and often styled without the hyphens between the coordinate terms, thus acid citrate dextrose or ACD) is any solution of citric acid, sodium citrate, and dextrose in water.
+Acid-citrate-dextrose or acid-citrate-dextrose solution (ACD; also known as anticoagulant-citrate-dextrose or anticoagulant-citrate-dextrose solution) is any solution of citric acid, sodium citrate, and dextrose in water.
 It is mainly used as an anticoagulant (in yellow top tubes) to preserve blood specimens required for tissue typing.
 It is also used during procedures such as plasmapheresis instead of heparin.

 Formulation

 Two solutions (A and B) are defined by the United States Pharmacopeia.
 They have the following properties: